When is the best time to visit the British Virgin Islands?

-The driest months are usually February to May, with the majority of the islands' rainfall occurring from September to November.
-However, when the rain does come it’s usually brief, heavy bursts and the average hours of sunshine don’t have a huge variation through the year.
+The driest months are usually February to May, with the majority of the islands’ rainfall occurring from September to November.
+However, when the rain does come it’s usually in brief, heavy bursts.
+The average hours of sunshine don’t have a huge variation through the year.

-Month-by-month guide to travelling in the British Virgin Islands
+Month-by-month guide for travelling in the British Virgin Islands

 Visiting the British Virgin Islands in January